 Critical Dissonance: Internet Movie Database gives the first film a healthy 5,6/10, more than twice of Rotten Tomatoes's 21%, and most reviews are quite positive in that, thought not a great film, it gets most of what it attempts.

-While most all of the humans are loathed, Adele Rousseau and Charles Weyland from the first movie have fans thanks to Adele being the closest thing to a Badass out of the humans and Weyland for his connection to the Alien films and being played by Lance Henriksen.
+While most all of the humans are loathed, Adele Rousseau and Charles Weyland have fans thanks to Adele being the closest thing to a Badass out of the humans and Weyland for his connection to the Alien films and being played by Lance Henriksen.

 Fan Preferred Pairing: Scar/Lex is probably the only ship with any significant number of fans to have emerged from the AVP movies.
 The producers even said they imagined Scar as a "romantic leading man", while the author of the novelization couldn't resist the temptation to introduce some jokes and teasing about it.

-He's Just Hiding: Some people believe that the Alien Queen from the first movie might perfectly have survived to her fate, as it was simply being dragged to the bottom of the sea by a chain when Alien: Resurrection had established that Xenomorphs can adapt to water apparently without any trouble.
+He's Just Hiding: Some people believe that the Alien Queen might perfectly have survived to her fate, as it was simply being dragged to the bottom of the sea by a chain when Alien: Resurrection had established that Xenomorphs can adapt to water apparently without any trouble.

-Just Here for Godzilla: A lot of people who dislike the films tend to admit that the fights between Aliens and Predators in the 2004 movie were pretty damn cool, and they often watch the film specifically in order to see those creatures trashing each other around.
+Just Here for Godzilla: A lot of people who dislike the film tend to admit that the fights between Aliens and Predators were pretty damn cool, and they often watch the film specifically in order to see those creatures trashing each other around.

-The Scrappy: Most of the human characters in the films are hated for being flat and cliched obstructions to the crossover action.
-The ones in the second film get this the hardest due to being borderline stock slasher victims.
+The Scrappy: Most of the human characters in the film are hated for being flat and cliched obstructions to the crossover action.

 Signature Scene: Nothing represents more this saga than the visual contraposition of a stern Predator mask and a slavering Alien head, which happens several times through the two movies.
 It was actually used for the first's poster.

-In the original script for the first movie, after Scar is impaled by the Alien Queen, he tries to stab himself with his dagger to take the Chestburster inside of his body with him, not without speaking for the first and last time to tell Lex her earlier line of "The enemy of my enemy is my friend."
+They Wasted a Perfectly Good Plot: In the original script for the movie, after Scar is impaled by the Alien Queen, he tries to stab himself with his dagger to take the Chestburster inside of his body with him, not without speaking for the first and last time to tell Lex her earlier line of "The enemy of my enemy is my friend."
 Pretty much everybody who know this fact believe it would have been brilliant to see in the final film.